timthedev07/my-website/posts/math/geometry-with-python.md

 ### Testing the statement

-So at the end, we end up with this `testStatement` function:
+So in the end, we end up with this `testStatement` function:

 ```python
 def testStatement(triangle, p):